 A new legal challenge attacks not only the decision to reject specific Godfray report recommendations, but also Defra’s reliance on inadequate and out-of-date modelled data.
 The fresh legal claim against aspects of the 5th March 2020 policy guidance on badger culling has recently been lodged by Tom Langton, with support from The Badger Trust, against the Secretary of State for EFRA and with Natural England (NE) as an Interested Party.
 This follows the refusal of the request that Defra should follow key Godfray Review report recommendations.
 It asked for NE not to issue new Supplementary Badger Culling (SBC) licences in 2020 and to stop badger culling after four-year culls for a two-year period to enable more badger vaccination.
 A fresh appeal to support this case is now live.
 Other challenges are under active consideration and your help is essential to the continuation of this work.
 Please support with whatever you can to help meet the necessary costs of the expert legal team.
 All donations are used solely for the essential legal work.

 The Badger Crowd was formed in 2017.
-It is a voice for the public to challenge bad process and procedures surrounding the badger cull.
-The Badger Crowd are currently waiting to hear if permission will be granted to challenge the 2019 ruling on Supplementary Culling in the Supreme Court.
-We will continue to challenge bad process and procedures surrounding the badger cull.
-We will continue to seek justice for badgers, wildlife, farming and the tax-paying public.
+It is a voice for the public to challenge incorrect process and procedures surrounding the badger cull.
+The badger cull is one of the worst wildlife abuses of modern times and we will continue to challenge the wrong decisions surrounding it.
+We will continue to seek justice in the best interests of badgers, wildlife, farming and the tax-paying public.
 Thank you again for all your hard work and donations in support.
 Together we are The Badger Crowd.
 Standing up for Badgers.